-One of the most deadly types of accidents is a head-on collision.
-In fact, according to the Insurance Institute for Highway Safety, head-on collisions accounted for 56 percent of the passenger vehicle deaths from traffic accidents in 2017.
+A head-on collision is one of the most deadly types of motor vehicle accidents.
+In fact, according to the Insurance Institute for Highway Safety, head-on collisions accounted for 56 percent of passenger vehicle deaths from traffic accidents in 2017.

 Some scenarios involving head-on collisions include:

-Also known as T-bone accidents, a side-impact collision occurs when the front of one vehicle crashes into the side of the other at a roughly 90-degree angle.
-Injuries to occupants on the side of the vehicle that got hit are often quite severe, as there are no structural barriers, such as the steel frame, to protect the individual from the brunt of a side crash.
+You may wonder who is at fault if you get hit from the side.
+Also known as a T-bone accident, a side-impact collision occurs when the front of one vehicle crashes into the side of the other at a roughly 90-degree angle.
+Injuries to occupants on the side of the car that was hit are often quite severe because there are fewer structural barriers, such as airbags, to protect the individual from the brunt of a side crash.

-A sideswipe accident is one where two vehicles that are traveling in the same direction make contact with one another while moving.
-This type of accident is particularly dangerous on the freeway, where speeds are faster and there is a chance that neither driver anticipated the collision.
-Liability for damages caused in a sideswipe accident depends on who had the right-of-way in the lane of travel and what each driver's behavior was leading up to the crash.
+A sideswipe accident is one where two vehicles traveling in the same direction make contact with one another while moving.
+This type of accident is hazardous on the freeway, where speeds are faster, and there is a chance that neither driver anticipated the collision.
+Liability for damages caused in a sideswipe collision depends on who had the right-of-way in the travel lane and what each driver's behavior was leading up to the crash.

-- While driving on the freeway, you signal to change lanes from the right-hand lane to the center and wait for a car in the center lane to pass.
+- While driving on the freeway, you signal to change lanes from the right-hand lane to the center lane and wait for a car in the center lane to pass.
 As soon as it passes, you begin changing lanes, only to collide with a vehicle that was in the left-hand lane and changing to the center lane at the same time.
-In this scenario, liability is unclear, as neither driver anticipated that the other driver would be changing lanes at the same time.
+In this scenario, liability is unclear, as neither driver anticipated that the other driver would be changing lanes simultaneously.
 Technically, both drivers would be at fault, as basic traffic rules dictate that you can only change lanes when you are sure it is safe to do so.

-While it is often assumed that the driver of the single vehicle involved in the crash is defacto at fault, this isn't always the case.
-There are many ways in which a single vehicle accident can be caused by the actions or negligence of others.
+While it is often assumed that the driver of the single vehicle involved in the crash is de facto at fault, this isn't always the case.
+There are many ways in which a single-vehicle accident can be caused by the actions or negligence of others.